-I’ve been traveling to Davenport Iowa all of my married life, and for many of those years, I had the pleasure of staying with my husband’s family.
-But when a new hotel opened downtown this summer, we had to check it out.
+I’ve been traveling to Davenport, Iowa all of my married life.
+For many of those years, I had the pleasure of staying with my husband’s family.
+But when a new hotel opened downtown, we had to check it out.

 It’s called The Current Iowa, a 78-room boutique hotel in the former Putnam Building.
 When the Putnam opened in 1910, it was considered a skyscraper at eight stories tall.
 It served a good long first life as offices for many of the Quad Cities premiere businesses.